bjpetit/direwolf/README.md

     sudo apt-get install libasound2-dev
     sudo apt-get install libudev-dev
     sudo apt-get install libavahi-client-dev
+    # This is only needed to use the GPIO pins for PTT:
+    sudo apt-get install libgpiod-dev

 Or on Red Hat / Fedora / CentOS: